 How to Apply

 You will need to submit a detailed cover letter describing your development as a writer and how this and other skills or experiences (such as teaching, tutoring, community-building, or administrating) have prepared you to work in the Writing Center.
 This letter should demonstrate your writing skills as well as explain why you would make a stellar Peer Writing Consultant.
 If you have never written a cover letter before, we recommend that you review the Center for Career and Professional Development’s “Cover Letter Guide,” which is available on the Resumes, Cover Letters, and Curriculum Vitaes page.
 You can find a hard copy of this guide in the CCPD and in the Writing Center.

 Also include a writing sample of your best academic work (you are welcome to include a brief note about the assignment prompt if you feel that would be helpful for us in evaluating your writing), your resume, and the name of a faculty member who would be willing to provide a reference for you.

 Fore more information, contact:

 - Bela Agosa, Director of the Writing Center (email: Isabela.Agosa@kzoo.edu)

-- Or stop by the Writing Center during open hours to talk to current Writing Consultants.
+- Or make an appointment with the Writing Center to talk to current Writing Consultants.